 Springs Waterpark is a kiddie haven with a zero-entry pool water playground, dump buckets and tame slides.
 Chill out on the lazy river.
-Daredevils have 3 slides to choose for thrills: a 362-foot long boat slide, a long tube slide or a 206-foot long body slide that twists and turns all the way to the bottom.
+Daredevils have three slides to choose for thrills: a 362-foot-long boat slide, a 317-foot-long tube slide or a 206-foot-long body slide that twists and turns all the way to the bottom.
 The indoor and outdoor hot tub will surely be a family favorite.
 Be sure to check out the interactive arcade and grab a bite to eat at the snack bar.

 It’s close, it’s cheap and it’s an easy way to do an indoor water park without making a huge commitment.
 The many shallow areas make it great for tiny tots, but the slides guarantee that your slightly older child (under 10 is probably best) also will enjoy their day here.